-It should come as no surprise when you uncover Wisconsin’s art and architecture scene.
+Pleasing to the eye and inspiring in their execution, these artistic attractions are part of the colorful palette that dazzles groups touring Wisconsin.
 Art is found in an assortment of packages, from museums to barns.
 Spring Green is home to the former estate of Frank Lloyd Wright, and the entire state is rich in public buildings and private residences created by the architect.
 Other architectural wonders, from the Green Bay Packers’ Lambeau Field to humble historic homes, are waiting to be explored.

 The Racine Art Museum features collections of contemporary crafts from internationally recognized artists in ceramics, fibers, glass, metals and wood.
 SC Johnson Headquarters in Racine offers free public tours that provide different views of the company’s inspired architecture, including the Frank Lloyd Wright-designed research tower; Wright-designed administration building; the award-winning Foster + Partners-designed Fortaleza Hall; and the SC Johnson Gallery: At home with Frank Lloyd Wright and its rotating selection of rare artifacts.

 Wisconsin Concrete Park in Phillips is an outdoor museum comprising 237 embellished concrete sculptures and other objects built by Fred Smith.
 Groups can catch an Eau Claire Express game at Eau Claire’s Carson Park, a historic baseball stadium dating back to 1937 and once home to a Milwaukee Braves farm team that included future major leaguers such as Henry Aaron, Joe Torre, Bob Uecker and Andy Pafko.
 A statue of Aaron was erected in 1994.
 At Potter’s Shed in Shell Lake, view the art gallery, garden, ponds and waterfalls.
 Then decorate your own pottery or make your own mosaic.